BraveNewPumpkin/advOs-QuorumMutEx/README.md

 # LeaderElectionPractice
-a practice implementation of peleg's algorithm for leader election
+a practice implementation using Spring WebSocket of Peleg's algorithm for leader election and asynchronously building a Breadth First Search Tree of with the leader as the root node.

+parameters are:

+**this.hostName** - the hostname to use when finding this nodes information in the config file

+**this.isLocal** - set this to true if you wish to run all of your nodes on localhost

+**nodeConfigUri** - the URI of the config file. example: "nodeConfigUri=file:/home/BraveNewPumpkin/config.txt"

 References:
 David Peleg,